mr4tt/zotbot/README.md

 - [Ghost word](https://en.wikipedia.org/w/index.php?title=Ghost_word&oldid=1172860859) - A ghost word is a word published in a dictionary or similarly authoritative reference work even though it had not previously had any meaning or been used intentionally.
 A ghost word generally originates from readers interpreting a typographical or linguistic error as a word they are not familiar with, and then publishing that word elsewhere under th...

 - [Taito (kanji)](https://en.wikipedia.org/w/index.php?title=Taito_(kanji)&oldid=1167452740) - Taito, daito, or otodo (𱁬/) is a kokuji ("kanji character invented in Japan") written with 84 strokes, and thus the most graphically complex CJK character—collectively referring to Chinese characters and derivatives used in the written Chinese, Japanese, and Korean languages.
 This rare and complex character graphically places the 36-stroke tai 䨺 (wi...

-- [E-meter](https://en.wikipedia.org/w/index.php?title=E-meter&oldid=1169875691) - The E-meter, originally the electropsychometer, is an electronic device for displaying the electrodermal activity (EDA) of a human being.
-It is used for auditing in Scientology and divergent groups.
-The efficacy and legitimacy of Scientology's use of the E-meter has been subject to extensive litigation and in accordance with a federal court order, t...

 # misc
 - [You Are NOT Dumb, You Just Lack the Prerequisites](https://lelouch.dev/blog/you-are-probably-not-dumb/) - I always thought I was too dumb to understand math.
 During my school years, it was evident to me that for some kids math was easy, and for others like myself: painfully difficult.